School board group asks US for help policing threats

 School boards around the country have been disrupted by unruly attendees out to interfere with business and silence other viewpoints.

+Education Secretary Miguel Cardona said as he left a U.S. Senate hearing Thursday that he wants to hear more about the request for federal investigators to handle threats, noting that his department works with the school boards group and needs to “listen closely” to its concerns.

+In the meantime, “at the local level, any threats should be investigated thoroughly,” Cardona added.

-Typically, threats toward school board members are handled by local law enforcement.
+Threats toward school board members typically are handled by local law enforcement.
 But the association asked for the federal government to get involved to investigate cases where threats or violence could be handled as violations of federal laws protecting civil rights.
 It also asked for the Justice Department, FBI, Homeland Security and Secret Service to help monitor threat levels and assess risks to students, educators, board members and school buildings.

 “As these acts of malice, violence, and threats against public school officials have increased, the classification of these heinous actions could be the equivalent to a form of domestic terrorism and hate crimes,” the association wrote.